Winter is a time when photographers test out their creativity and develop striking and unique photos.

-We look at how to prepare for the changing weather.
-We discuss how to tackle the tricky conditions, and how to get the most out of your camera.
-After reading this guide, you should have the confidence to go out and explore the winter landscapes and see what amazing compositions you can create.
+After reading this guide, you should have the confidence to go out, explore the winter landscape, and see what amazing images you can create!

-First, let’s look at preparation.
-During summer and spring, conditions are pleasant – there isn’t much to worry about.
-You may need to take additional drinking water, but that’s it.
-Winter presents a host of considerations and potential obstacles, however.
+During summer and spring, conditions are pleasant; there isn’t much to worry about.
+You may need to take additional water, but that’s about it.
+Winter, on the other hand, presents a host of obstacles.

 With such extreme weather, there are many hazards.
-This is why preparation before a photographic adventure is important.
-Preparation ensures you can tackle poor weather conditions, whilst still enjoying your outing.
+This is why preparation before your photographic adventure is important.
+It ensures you can tackle poor weather conditions and still enjoy your outing.

 1. Dress for the Occasion

 When venturing out into the great outdoors, appropriate clothing is vital.
-Imagine being out in the countryside with just a t-shirt and jeans on when, suddenly, the temperature drops and you get caught up in a flurry of snow.
+Imagine being out in the countryside with just a t-shirt and jeans when the temperature suddenly drops and you get caught in a flurry of snow.
 How uncomfortable would you feel?
-This could potentially ruin your photography session and cause harm to your body.
+It could potentially ruin your photography session and cause harm to your body.

-It is always advisable to over-dress.
-Consider dressing in layers.
-Start with a base layer such as thermal leggings.
-This keeps your body insulated against the cold.
-By using layers, if you do become too hot, you can simply remove your top layers.
-Protect yourself and your photography expedition will be more enjoyable!
+Therefore, it is always advisable to overdress.
+Start with a base layer such as thermal leggings to keep your body insulated against the cold.
+By using layers, if you do become too hot, you can simply remove the top layers.
+Protect yourself, and your photography expedition will be more enjoyable!

-Aside from protecting yourself, it is vital to protect your equipment.
-Batteries are susceptible to cold temperatures.
-If exposed to the cold, batteries quickly drain.
-It is not uncommon for batteries to completely drain in a matter of minutes.
+It is also vital to protect your equipment.
+Batteries are susceptible to low temperatures.
+If exposed to the cold, batteries drain quickly.
+In fact, it is not uncommon for batteries to completely drain in a matter of minutes.

-3. Keep Your Camera Exposed to the Cold
+3. Keep Your Camera Away from the Warmth

-Whilst it is important to keep accessories such as batteries warm, the opposite applies for your DSLR camera.
-This is one of the top winter photography tips we can give – it protects your camera from potentially fatal damage.
+While it’s important to keep accessories such as batteries warm, the opposite applies to your camera.
+This is one of the top winter photography tips we can give, and it’ll protect your camera from potentially fatal damage.

 4. Be Prepared for Unforeseen Events

 Winter weather is unpredictable.
-Snow, frost, ice, blizzards, cold rains – you could experience any one of these whilst looking for photo opportunities.
-To that end, it is vital to be prepared for unforeseen events.
-This is an important winter photography tip to protect yourself.
+Snow, frost, ice, blizzards, cold rains; you could experience any one of these while looking for photo opportunities.
+Therefore, it is vital to be prepared for these events!

-Take a rucksack or backpack.
-Within this rucksack, carry some basic food supplies and water.
-Consider taking spare clothes, and a battery pack.
-We are not suggesting a whole survival pack, but a few essential items could help in a sticky situation.
+Take a bag or backpack, and make sure it contains some basic food and water.
+Consider taking spare clothes and a battery pack.
+You don’t need a whole survival pack, but a few essential items could help in a sticky situation.